huggingface/ai-blueprint/README.md

 # AI blueprint

 A blueprint for AI development, focusing on applied examples of RAG, information extraction, analysis and fine-tuning in the age of LLMs.
-It is a more practical approach that strives to show the application of some of the theoretical learnings from [the smol-course](https://github.com/huggingface/smol-course) as an end2end real-world problem.
+It is a more practical approach that strives to show the application of some of the more theoretical learnings from [the smol-course](https://github.com/huggingface/smol-course) and apply them to an end2end real-world example.

 > 🚀 Web apps and microservices included!
 >
 > Each notebook will show how to deploy your AI as a [webapp on Hugging Face Spaces with Gradio](https://huggingface.co/docs/hub/en/spaces-sdks-gradio), which you can directly use as microservices through [the Gradio Python Client](https://www.gradio.app/guides/getting-started-with-the-python-client).
 All the code and demos can be used in a private or public setting.
 [Deployed on the Hub!](https://huggingface.co/ai-blueprint)

-## The blueprint
+## The problem statement

-We want to build a tool that can help us use AI on company documents.
-In our case, we will be working with the [ai-blueprint/fineweb-bbc-news](https://huggingface.co/datasets/ai-blueprint/fineweb-bbc-news) dataset, which is a dataset that contains the blogs from the Hugging Face website.
+We are a company want to build tools that can help us use AI but we are **not sure where to start**, let alone how to get things done.
+We only know that **we have a lot of valuable data** which that AI could help us get more value, so we have uploaded them to [ai-blueprint/fineweb-bbc-news](https://huggingface.co/datasets/ai-blueprint/fineweb-bbc-news) on the Hugging Face Hub and want to use it to start building our tools.

+> Hugging Manager: "Our goal is to start with a simple baseline and then iterate from there."

 ### Retrieval Augmented Generation (RAG)

+RAG (Retrieval Augmented Generation) is a technique that helps AI give better answers by first finding and using relevant information from your documents.
+Think of it like giving an AI assistant access to your company's knowledge base before asking it questions - this helps it provide more accurate and factual responses based on your actual data.

+#### Some use cases

+- Ask questions like "What was our Q4 revenue?" and get answers backed by financial reports
+- Search with natural queries like "Show me customer complaints about shipping delays"
+- Get AI responses that cite specific policies from your employee handbook
+- Ensure accuracy by having AI reference your product documentation when answering technical questions
+- Automatically incorporate new sales data and market reports into AI responses
+- Build customer service bots that know your exact return policies and procedures

+#### How to do RAG?

 All notebooks for RAG can be found in the [RAG directory](./rag) and all artifacts can be found in the [RAG collection on the Hub](https://huggingface.co/collections/ai-blueprint/retrieval-augemented-generation-rag-6790c9f597b02c043cfbf7af).